Jai-76/My-first-Neo-project/CONTRIBUTING.md

 ## 📜 Code of Conduct

-We expect all contributors to follow our `Coming Soon` .
+We expect all contributors to follow our [`Code of Conduct`](https://github.com/Jai-76/My-first-Neo-project/blob/main/CODE_OF_CONDUCT.md .

 By participating in this project, you agree to maintain a **respectful and inclusive environment** for everyone.